-nonfatal Executes the remainder of its arguments as a command, preserving the exit status.
+nonfatal Takes one or more arguments and executes them as a command, preserving the exit status.
 If this results in a command being called that would normally abort the build process due to a failure, instead a non-zero exit status shall be returned.
 Only in EAPIs listed in table 12.2 as supporting nonfatal.